Gutsense Header

 For starters, your career IS a function of your health.
 Second, and even more critical, the advent of artificial intelligence will significantly impact everyone’s career and income over the next few years.

 In an era when almost everyone becomes above average or amazing, productivity will increase exponentially, and tens of millions of high-paying professional jobs will be eliminated.
-The primary deciding reasons for terminating one good employee vs. another would no longer be their baseline performance but their energy, stamina, attitude, mastery of details (memory and focus), and appearance.
+The primary deciding reasons for terminating one good employee versus another would no longer be their baseline performance but their energy, stamina, attitude, mastery of details (memory and focus), and appearance.

-These five factors are a function of good health regardless of age or experience.
+These five factors are a function of good health rather than skills, regardless of age or experience.
 It’s even more so for anyone past 50 because high energy, sustained stamina, positive attitude, exceptional memory, sharp focus, and youthful appearance aren’t possible when taking one or more prescriptions for hypertension, heart disease, diabetes, weight loss, depression, anxiety, insomnia, pain management, or any other chronic conditions associated with demanding professional occupations.

 Regardless of all other factors, your goals here aren’t to stop biological aging per se but to prevent the typical side effects of premature aging, such as diabetes, obesity, hypertension, digestive disorders, bone disease, chronic pain, insomnia, low energy, memory loss, and many others.